waku-org/docs.waku.org/docs/guides/nwaku/build-source.md

 ## Install Dependencies

-To build nwaku, you will need the standard developer tools, including a C compiler, Make, Bash, and Git.
+To build `nwaku`, you need the standard developer tools, including a C compiler, Make, Bash, and Git.

-#### Linux

-To install the dependencies on common Linux distributions, use:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';